 The NSW Police Force has implemented a policy of conducting compliance checks on victims and persons named in Apprehended Domestic Violence Orders (ADVOs) and Apprehended Personal Violence Orders (APVOs).
-These checks aim to ensure the safety of victims and their families, and to verify that the AVOs are being complied with.
+These checks aim to ensure the safety of victims and their families.
+In addition, they verify that everyone is following the terms of the AVO.

-While traditionally these checks were utilised for high risk cases, the NSW Police Force has extended this to widespread use and run several operations specifically targeting AVO compliance.
+Traditionally, police used these checks for high-risk cases.
+However, the NSW Police Force has extended their use to a widespread level.
+As a result, several operations now specifically target AVO compliance.

 What is a Police Compliance Check?